-Dredging projects are complex affairs that involve many components and significant planning before execution.
+Dredging projects are complex and involve many components and significant planning before operation.
 The intricacy of these projects means that pricing is often multifaceted.
 Here are seven common areas that drive overall costs on a dredging project.

 1. Engineering & Permitting Costs

 All these questions are important because they are tremendous cost drivers.
-If the client does not know they answers to these, then we are unable to give good estimates.
+If the client does not know the answers to these, then we are unable to give good estimates.
 A good engineering firm can help one navigate all of these questions.
 They can also help in gaining all the necessary permits for dredging, disposal, and water management.
 Permits are one area that should never be taken lightly.
-They take time to acquire, and if they are not in place they can lead to significant delays!
+They take time to acquire and can lead to significant delays.

 Initially, general estimates will be extremely rough, but at the 30%, 60%, and final design point they will be much more accurate.
 If the project goes to competitive bid, we caution clients that these rough estimates are not final numbers.
 We build in a conservative factor because, in our experience, cost escalation at the bid phase can lead to headaches for our clients.